memfault/interrupt/_posts/2020-09-29-september-2020-roundup.md

 Simple article about using Docker for building and testing by an engineer from Very, an IoT services company behind the [Nerves framework](https://www.nerves-project.org/).
 - [What's Wrong with MQTT](https://www.rtautomation.com/mqtt/whats-wrong-with-mqtt/) by John S Rinaldi<br>
 John digs into why he believes MQTT isn't the answer that everyone is looking for when it comes to protocols for low power, low bandwidth devices.
+- [A Field Guide to CoAP — Part 1](https://medium.com/@jonathanberi/a-field-guide-to-coap-part-1-75576d3c768b) by Jonathan Beri<br>
+Jonathan writes about the Constrained Application Protocol (CoAP) in the first of a four-part series on the topic.
+A very good overview and is a good follow-up read to the post above.
 - [Stopping Bugs: Seven Layers of Defense](https://covemountainsoftware.com/2020/08/16/stopping-bugs-seven-layers-of-defense/) by Matthew Eshleman<br>
 A good overview of the layers of the development process where bugs should be *caught*, starting from the requirements and specs to the customer (ouch).
 - [Preview PineTime Watch Faces in your Web Browser with WebAssembly](https://lupyuen.github.io/pinetime-rust-mynewt/articles/simulator) by Lee Lup Yuen<br>